noirdoor/assignment-frontend/README.md

 This will provide you with a better understanding of [Noirdoor](https://noirdoor.com) and affords us some common ground to discuss candidates.

 The assignment itself is open-ended, with few actual requirements.
-We want you to use this occasion to showcase your passions, skills and experience.
+We want you to use this occasion to showcase your passions, skills, and experience.

 ## Goal